| Title: | Access and Visualize AEMET Weather and Climate Data |

 n_speeds |

-Numeric value with the number of equally spaced wind speed
+The number of equally spaced wind speed bins to plot when

 speed_cuts |